 Catfish and Mandala: A Two-Wheeled Voyage Through the Landscape and Memory of Vietnam by Andrew X. Pham

-The story of a Vietnamese – American man that sets off on a bicycle initiatory trip in pursuit of his adoptive homeland and his motherland, in the search for cultural identity.
+The story of a Vietnamese-American man who sets off on a bicycle initiatory trip to pursue his adoptive homeland and his motherland in the search for cultural identity.

 A man who sells everything and sets to find himself and his origins, only not to feel part of any of the two.